AdobeDocs/marketo-measure.en/help/marketing-spend/spend-management/report-marketing-spend.md

 ## Costs from Ad Integrations {#costs-from-ad-integrations}

-When Bizible imports the cost from connected platforms such as AdWords, Bing, Facebook, or Doubleclick, we also use the reported currency.
+When Marketo Measure imports the cost from connected platforms such as AdWords, Bing, Facebook, or Doubleclick, we also use the reported currency.
 The currency will display alongside the Channel, Subchannel, and Campaign when displayed in the Marketing Spend table.

-If the currency from the Ad Provider doesn’t match a currency that is pulled from the CRM, you may see a “Mixed Currencies” error in Bizible Discover because we were unable to make a conversion on that currency.
+If the currency from the Ad Provider doesn’t match a currency that is pulled from the CRM, you may see a “Mixed Currencies” error in Marketo Measure Discover because we were unable to make a conversion on that currency.
 To fix this, your CRM Admin needs to add a conversion for the unknown currency.

 ## Migrate to Converted Marketing Spend {#migrate-to-converted-marketing-spend}